saitejagoruganthu/Flight-Stream-Analytics/README.md

 MinIO uses persistent volumes to store Iceberg table data.
 Presto queries Iceberg tables directly via the MinIO S3 endpoint.
 Superset connects to Presto to visualize aggregated results.

+---
+## :scroll: Credits
+This project uses real-time data provided by the OpenSky Network.
+The OpenSky Network is a non-profit association providing open access to ADS-B and Mode S data for research and non-commercial use.